insightsengineering/chevron/README.md

 <!-- markdownlint-enable MD007 MD030 -->

 Please visit [the catalog](https://insightsengineering.github.io/chevron/latest-tag/articles/chevron_catalog.html) to see full list of available outputs.
+If you want a new output, please [create an issue](https://github.com/insightsengineering/chevron/issues/new?template=new_table.yml).

-If you need more flexibility prease refer to [`tern`](https://insightsengineering.github.io/tern/) with its [TLG Catalog](https://insightsengineering.github.io/tlg-catalog/).
+If you need more flexibility please refer to [`tern`](https://insightsengineering.github.io/tern/) with its [TLG Catalog](https://insightsengineering.github.io/tlg-catalog/).

 ## Installation